Yahya Butt

-Yahya Butt (23 April 1965 – 6 February 2022) was a leading bodybuilder in Pakistan.
+Yahya Bhat/Butt an ethnic kashmiri(23 April 1965 – 6 February 2022) was a leading bodybuilder in Pakistan.
 He won the Asian Gold Medal three times.
 He was also the chairman of Punjab Bodybuilding Association.
 Butt succumbed to bowel cancer and died on 6 February 2022 at a local hospital in Lahore.

-Butt had won the Mr. Pakistan Olympia title five times and represented Pakistan four times in the Mr. Universe competitions.
+Bhat had won the Mr. Pakistan Olympia title five times and represented Pakistan four times in the Mr. Universe competitions.
 Butt won the Mr. Asia title in 1994.
 Yahya Butt was also a Certified Trainer from Gold's Gym California, USA.
 He was a police officer in the Punjab Police.
 Yahya had retired to divert his attention to bodybuilding.
 He ran his own gym and ran a sports manufacturing company to manufacture gym equipment.

 Personal life and death

 Butt died on 6 February 2022 at a local hospital in Lahore.
 He contracted COVID-19 in 2020 and, after recovering from it, was diagnosed with colon cancer.

 Provincial Sports Minister Rai Taimoor Khan expressed grief over his demise and said that Yahya Butt's bodybuilding services could never be forgotten.